Template Customization Guide

 🧪

-Test in Unity Editor Play Mode first.
-Most U3D features work in editor for rapid iteration.
+Test in Unity Editor first.
+Most U3D features work in Play Mode for fast iteration.

 🔨